Dissolutio/bgio-react-ts-starter/README.md

 ## Overview

-The Board component is what gets all the BGIO goodness as props.
-Our Board splits the props up into different contexts, now your underlying UI components can access them easily.
+The Board component receives [the BGIO API as props](https://boardgame.io/documentation/#/api/Client?id=board-props).
+Our Board splits the props up into different contexts, now your underlying UI components can access them easily, and hopefully without unnecessary re-renders.
+If you start to get performance issues, these contexts may need some fine tuning.

 The project also includes _react-router-dom_ already.
 See example of its use in the `LocalApp` component in `App.tsx`.